Aiqojo/AdventofCode/README.md

 ## 2021

-Probably the most unoptimized and needlessly complicated code out there for Advent of Code 2021.
+Probably the up there for some of the most unoptimized and needlessly complicated code out there for Advent of Code 2021.

 But here it is.